Glossary of Terms

 This refers to a process wherein colored lights are used to generate a kind of therapeutic reaction or response.
 The colored lights incorporated in the Chromatherapy tubs helps you relax while taking a bath.

-A clawfoot tub refers to a freestanding bathtub that comes along with four “feet” like structures.
+A clawfoot tub refers to a freestanding bathtub that comes along with four “feet”-like structures.
 This tub is different from the ones that are enclosed in a tile structure or an alcove.

 It usually refers to lip (or horizontal perimeter) of the tub.
 However, it can also refer to a drop-in bathtub or an undermount.

-Drop in bathtubs refer to tubs that are “dropped into” an alcove or a pre-built tub surround.
+Drop-in bathtubs refer to tubs that are “dropped into” an alcove or a pre-built tub surround.
 Most of these tubs come along with a finished top edge.

 These are specially constructed for filling bathtubs with water.
 Fillers can either be or wall-mounted, deck mounted or free standing.

 These bathtubs are deeper than others; allowing the water to stand up to the shoulders of the bather.
+A good example of bathtubs that provide full immersion are the extra-deep soaking tubs, specifically the Japanese soakers.

 It refers to processes that use water to help relax the body.
 Air baths, Whirlpool and Soaker offer different types of hydrotherapy.